 Standards in the cidb B.U.I.L.D Programme:

-The Minister of Public Works and Infrastructure has declared set standards to which infrastructure projects of R60m and above in contract value, must contribute to development goals.
+The Minister of Public Works and Infrastructure has declared set standards to which infrastructure projects of grade 7 and above, must contribute to development goals.
 These are the Standard for Indirect Targeting for Enterprise Development Through Construction Works and the Standard for Developing Skills Through Infrastructure Projects.
 These are the first two standards implementing now.
 More standards will follow.

 Each standard sets a minimum threshold for contribution to development

 The Standard for Indirect Targeting for Enterprise Development calls on clients to specify a minimum contribution of 5% of the projects contract value to development support.
 This is support that the contractor must provide on the project.
 The Standard for Skills development calls for a maximum development support of 0.25 of the project’s contract value.
 It is mandatory for the client to stipulate these requirements when specifying and calling for tenders from contractors.

 - Emerging enterprises by providing opportunities for development support on projects, access to finance and by increasing the pool of skilled local labour at the disposal of the industry.